kevinrider/phpetrade/README.md

 # phpetrade

-Dev branch is moving to PHP composer and removing the OAuth pecl dependency.
-Dev is currently stable and can be used with composer autoloading, OAuth pecl has not been removed yet though.
-Installation now requires copying config.php.example to config.php in the src directory and filling in your keys as described below.

 A library of php classes and examples that connects to the [E*Trade v1 REST API](https://apisb.etrade.com/docs/api/account/api-account-v1.html).
 Accounts, Alerts, Market, and Order end points are fully implemented.
 The Authorization endpoint has all functions implemented except Renew/Revoke Access token methods.